hanabi/hanabi.github.io/misc/push-to-talk.md

   - It cut out on static.
   - It reduced people talking over each other.
   - It prevented teammates from hearing interruptions (like sneezing, or a spouse walking into the room).
 - The group found that after a week or two of using push to talk, the inconvenience of pressing a button faded away, and it became as effortless to press a button as it was to breathe.
-Because it was so effortless, it did not diminish any of the normal friendly conversations - it only cut out the inappropriate interuptions.
+Because it was so effortless, it did not diminish any of the normal friendly conversations - it only cut out the inappropriate interruptions.
 - As a group, the use of push-to-talk became part of the norms and shared culture.
 The group saw it as a sign of respect towards each other - they respected each other enough to volunteer extra effort in order to minimize rude sounds and the discomfort of others.

 <br />